Information, Linkages and Capacity Building Commissioning Framework – Consultation Draft

 An outcome for the community as a whole

-Increased community/mainstream awareness and knowledge of how to support people with disability
+Increased communities/mainstream awareness and knowledge of how to support people with disability

 The percentage of referrals by ILC to mainstream services that are accepted by the mainstream agency.